-I have never used Facebook.
-There is a Facebook account called "Richard Stallman" but it is an impostor.
+I have never had a Facebook account.
+There is a Facebook account called "Richard Stallman", but it is an impostor.

 Putting the photo of someone on Facebook (or Instagram) contributes to surveillance of that person.
 Please don't post any photos there that include me, and I suggest you avoid posting photos of anyone else too.

 Facebook is not your friend.
 Its "real name" policy is enough reason to refuse to use it, but there is so much more nastiness in Facebook.